davidweisss/bioindocker15/README.md

 - *Can be hard for informaticians if code is bad, dependency heavy, undocumented or requires very specific versions of OS's and software etc*
 - Often Suffers from: *"But It works on my Machine??"*

+[Link to a recent survey](http://figshare.com/articles/Bioinformatics_infrastructure_and_training_summary/1572287) asking bioinformaticians what problems they are facing, in general, but some insight on informatics pipelines issues specifically.
+The survey is quite large with 272 entries.

 Some random thoughts...
 **Only trusted users should be allowed 1) Access to HPC and 2) To control your Docker daemon**.